By: VMI Sports

-Caffinity is an Energy Supplement manufactured by VMI Sports Nutrition.
+Caffinity is an Energy Supplement manufactured by VMI Sports.
 It is designed to improve mental focus and energy.

 IntroductionThanks to VMI for sending this out!
 I really enjoyed it!